GFW4Fun/x-ui-pro/readme.md

 ### X-Ui-Pro (XRAY-UI + Nginx + WARP + TOR + Psiphon + WireGuard) :rocket:
 x-ui-pro is an open-source project that provides an auto-installation script for a lightweight and secure web proxy server.
-It combines the features of xray-ui, warp, tor and nginx to offer a comprehensive solution for bypassing internet restrictions.
+It combines the features of xray-ui, warp, psiphon tor and nginx to offer a comprehensive solution for bypassing internet restrictions.

-- Handle **WebSocket/GRPC/HttpUgrade/SplitHttp** via **nginx**.
+- Handle **WebSocket/GRPC/HttpUgrade** via **nginx**.
 - Supports multiple users and configurations via port **443**
 - Install multiple domains with one a server/panel
 - More security and low detection with nginx